krzysztofdudek/ai-minion/docs/cursor_setup_direct_prompting.md

 # Using `prompt.md` with Cursor: Direct Prompting (Simplest Method)

-This document outlines the simplest way to use the full `prompt.md` AI worker persona with Cursor by directly pasting its content into the chat or using the `@` mention feature.
+This document outlines the simplest way to use the full `prompt.md` AI minion persona with Cursor by directly pasting its content into the chat or using the `@` mention feature.

 ## Method: Direct Pasting or `@` Mention of `prompt.md`

-This approach is straightforward and ensures Cursor receives the complete set of instructions for a specific, complex task when you need it to adopt the full "AI Worker" persona.
+This approach is straightforward and ensures Cursor receives the complete set of instructions for a specific, complex task when you need it to adopt the full "AI Minion" persona.

 1.  **Open `prompt.md`:**
     *   Locate and open the `prompt.md` file from this repository.